Moyoshabz/Prison-Break/README.md

 - Calculated the success rate of escapes per country.
 - Used a bar chart to show success rates.

-**France** also had the highest success rate for helicopter prison escapes, followed by thr United States
+**France** also had the highest success rate for helicopter prison escapes, followed by the United States.

 ![iamge_1](./images2/france.png)
 ![iamge_1](./images2/image1.png)